gamedig/rust-gamedig/README.md

 > [!WARNING]
 > WIP.
-This is a experimental branch of the GameDig library, it is not ready for any use
+This is a experimental branch of Rust GameDig, it is not ready for any use

 <h1 align="center">Rust GameDig</h1>

 <img align="right" src="https://github.com/user-attachments/assets/179d72f8-0c1f-4034-9852-b725254ece53" alt="image" />

 A Rust library and CLI tool for querying the status and details of multiplayer game servers.

 &nbsp;

 &nbsp;

 > TODO: add more detail to the short description and some badges